 BUT!
 This travel mug has a second, equally amazing purpose that I piloted today: cooking ramen.

-With the hunger monster defeated, I could settle into the hotel room.
+With the hunger monster defeated, I could settle into my room.

 5. Take a smart nap.